Welcome to the program, the Rush Limbaugh Program, and sitting in for Rush today.

 That allows them to go out and gather the money and then send it on.

-Uh, I hope you saw or heard the decision the other day, which came out, which said uh it was a Washington State case involving the Washington State Teachers Association, in which they the Supreme Court said no.
+I hope you saw or heard the decision the other day, which came out, which said it was a Washington state case involving the Washington State Teachers Association in which the Supreme Court said, no,

-If somebody is forced to to work in a in one of these closed shops where you don't want to be a member, but you gotta pay some dues because it's a closed shop, and the union gets some of your dues, they cannot use your uh the money that you pay them for their political activities unless they get your permission first.
+if somebody is forced to work in one of these closed shops where you don't want to be a member, but you got to pay some dues because it's a closed shop and the union gets some of your dues, they cannot use the money that you pay them for their political activities unless they get your permission first.

-Now this is this is uh this was similar to uh something called the Beck decision, which has said unions couldn't do this.
+Now, this was similar to something called the Bet decision, which has said unions couldn't do this.

 Nobody enforces it.